calebchoban/amiga_halo_finder/README.md

 This example compiles and runs Amiga Halo Finder and include scripts to read AHF outputs.

-You should set the main directory in the Makefile.
+First, uncomment MAIN_DIR line in MakeFile and set to your directory.

-First, compile AHF:
+Second, compile AHF:
 ```console
 make compile
 ```